gaehlerm/SoftwareEngineering/README.md

 But also for slightly smaller classes, member variables are an issue.
 They are a hidden state.
 It is generally to be prefered to pass variables as function arguments to functions and methods.
 This makes them easier to test because you don't have to set up a class instance.
 Be careful with class variables.
 Or even worse, inherited variables.
 Keep your classes small in order to limit the scope of your class variables.

-If you write a class where all function implementations consist of a single line (delegating class) or you have no functions at all (data class), the number of class variables is not too critical.
+If you write a class where all methods implementations consist of a single line (delegating class) or you have no methods at all (data class), the number of class variables is not too critical.
 These classes contain only very little complexity.
 If you have more than about 6 to 8 member variables you should consider sorting them in sub classes.
-However, as soon as you have to write complex functions you have to be extremely careful as things might otherwise get out of hand.
-The combination of complex functions and many member variables lets the complexity skyrocket.
-Keep the number of variables at one or two when dealing with complex functions, as recommended in the section on worker classes.
+However, as soon as you have to write complex methods you have to be extremely careful as things might otherwise get out of hand.
+The combination of complex methods and many member variables lets the complexity skyrocket.
+Keep the number of variables at one or two when dealing with complex methods, as recommended in the section on worker classes.
 Or even better, replace the class with a few functions if you find a reasonable way to get rid of all member variables.
 Writing tests will become much easier.

 It’s a good rule of thumb to say that the class design is probably ok as long as writing unit tests works out fine.
 And you don’t feel the urge to test private functions because the class implementation is too complex.
 Make classes as small as possible, yet still convenient to work with.